What’s the difference between a face mask and a face covering?

 - Don’t keep the covering on other parts of your face or head when you’re not using them.
 For example, letting it hang round your neck or pulling it up to your forehead.

-- Wash it regularly – you can just put it in with your normal laundry.
+- If your face covering is reusable, wash it regularly – you can put it in with your normal laundry but try to wash it on at least 60°C if possible.

 Remember to stay safe

-One of the big problems with wearing face masks and coverings is that they can give people a false sense of security.
+One problem with wearing face coverings is that they can give people a false sense of security.
 If you, or any of your household have symptoms of coronavirus, you still need to stay at home.
 Wearing a face covering doesn’t change that.
 And it’s still really important – whether you’re wearing a face covering or not – to wash your hands frequently and keep your distance.
 There’s no room for complacency here.
 These measures are known to be effective, and stopping them just because you’re wearing a face covering could have a negative effect.